Study: TNR reduces feline euthanasia, overpopulation

 By performing a random-digit telephone survey of the target area, Levy and her team found that 11 percent of families fed an average of 4.3 unowned feral or stray cats each, usually on the property where they lived or worked.
 With data that indicated feeding "community" cats was a common activity in the area, the team collaborated with residents to trap unowned cats for neutering.
 "We provided traps, carriers and free transportation to the clinic for the cats," Levy says.
 "Most of the cats were captured by residents, but our team also did some trapping when residents were not available or were unable to carry it out themselves."

-The study neutered 2,366 stray and feral cats, estimated to be 54 percent of the feral cat population in that area.
+Study participants neutered 2,366 stray and feral cats, estimated to be 54 percent of the feral cat population in that area.
 As a result, Levy reported a 70 percent decline of animal control cat intake from a baseline of 13 cats per 1,000 residents to four cats per 1,000 residents at the end of the study.
-Outside the target area, the county only saw a 13 percent decrease in animal control intake.
+Outside the target area, the county saw only a 13 percent decrease in animal control intake.

 In addition, Levy says the adoptions they saw during the program were as incredible as the results.
 “Adoption wasn’t part of the original plan, but it happened organically as residents offered to take in kittens and the friendlier adults,” she says.
 The study also noted that shelter intake of dogs declined in the targeted area as well.
 Levy's team talked to community members about how to care for their animals and resources available for their pets.